 You can see how that can really speed up transcription time by using the power of the crowd.

 As these chunks get submitted, you, the content curator, goes through and approves them.
 Once all the chunks are completed and approved, you can publish the subtitles or transcripts.
 You can even transcribe other people's content.

 Linking Your YouTube Account

 This is an important first step if you are planning on adding captions to your YouTube videos that are on your YouTube channel.
 Link your YouTube account under your Crowdscriber Profile.

-Another advantage to linking your account is, all your YouTube videos will be accessible from within Crowdscriber to select for transcription.
+Second, all your YouTube videos will be accessible from within Crowdscriber to select for transcription.

-And lastly like mentioned before, it allows you (and your transcribers) to use YouTube generated auto-captions if you choose.
+Last, it allows you (and your transcribers) to use YouTube generated auto-captions if you choose.